 Pierre de Fermat was one of the greatest mathematicians in history, making highly significant contributions to a wide range of mathematical topics.
 He was a guiding light in the invention of calculus; he independently co-invented analytic geometry; he invented probability theory in cooperation with Blaise Pascal, and made masterful contributions to number theory.

-He is best remembered for his last theorem, which defied the best efforts of mathematicians for over three centuries.
+He is best remembered for his last theorem, the proof of which defied the best efforts of mathematicians for over three centuries.

 Pierre de Fermat’s Biography

 Pierre Fermat was born in Beaumont-de-Lomagne, in southern France in late 1607 or early 1608.
 He was once thought to have been born in 1601, but it is now known that this was a different Pierre de Fermat – a half-brother, in fact, who died in infancy.

 His father was Dominique Fermat, a successful and wealthy businessman who dealt in agricultural products such as wheat, wine, cattle, and animal hides.
 His mother was Claire de Long, who came from an aristocratic family.
 She died when Pierre was seven years old

 To discuss Pierre Fermat’s early education would be mere speculation, because no records exist.

 With wealthy, aristocratic parents, it is likely that Fermat was very well-educated, and there is evidence that he had a gift for languages; he was fluent in classical Greek, Latin, Italian, Spanish and Occitan.

 Starting in 1623 he studied civil law at the University of Orléans, graduating in 1626 when he was still only 18.

 Aged 19, he moved to the city of Bordeaux where he became an attorney in the high court.
 He also started doing some high level mathematics